PushkarSingh20/bank-marketing-prediction/README.md

 XGBoost gave the most balanced performance with an accuracy of **84%**, and strong precision and recall scores.

-## 📎 Screenshots

-_Include any plots or model output screenshots here if you want_

 ## 👨‍💻 Author

 **Pushkar Singh**